-- 13.1 Ministers and assistant ministers are entitled to 4 weeks annual leave for each period of 52 weeks during which the minister or assistant minister is licensed to a parish.
-The parish must keep an accurate record of the annual leave accrued and taken. - 13.2 Generally, annual leave should be taken before the expiry of two years after the date on which the leave entitlement accrued.
-As far as possible leave should only be taken after consultation with the churchwardens and only after suitable arrangements have been made for a person or persons to perform the minister's or assistant minister's duties in that person's absence.
+- Ministers and assistant ministers are entitled to 4 weeks annual leave for each period of 52 weeks during which the minister or assistant minister is licensed to a parish.
+The parish must keep an accurate record of the annual leave accrued and taken.
+For the purpose of calculating annual leave, a week is the number of days that the minister would normally work. - Generally, annual leave should be taken before the expiry of two years after the date on which the leave entitlement accrued.
+As far as possible leave should only be taken after consultation with the wardens and only after suitable arrangements have been made for a person or persons to perform the minister's or assistant minister's duties in that person's absence. - During any period of annual leave, a minister or assistant minister must be paid his or her ordinary stipend and be provided with any allowances or benefits to which he or she may be entitled.